-If a contractor tracks a major issue in the design that could lead to some serious issues to the final deliverable, then he can propose that to Client.
+If a contractor tracks a major issue in the design that could lead to some serious issues to the final deliverable, he can propose it to the Client.

 Change Order Negotiations | As a Contractor Point of View

 As a contractor, you can claim the higher cost as was in the initial contract but be reasonable as if you are painting an area at the rate of 5$ per square foot, but now, during change order, you can claim 8$ instead of 5$.
 The reason is a Change Order is always a small & tricky quantity to handle, and hence you need to have extra resources in all categories to manage that stuff.
-To get that approval from the Client, you must calculate all that stuff and present it to him.
-Everybody thinks that it should be the same value as per contract, but believe me, if you give him a proper calculation, then you will get approval easily, or at least you can negotiate a little higher to the initial value.
+To get that Client’s approval, you must calculate all that stuff and present it to him.
+Everybody thinks that it should be the same value as per contract, but believe me, if you give him a proper calculation, you will get approval easily or negotiate a little higher to the initial value.

-One more thing very important, mostly contractors only see the price of the change order and get trapped as there should be proper TIME mentioned for a schedule for extension of time otherwise this acceleration (crashing) will eat away all of this amount or else you may be penalized for Liquidated damage if a project is delayed.
+One more thing essential, mostly contractors only see the price of the change order and get trapped as there should be proper TIME mentioned for a schedule for extension of time; otherwise, this acceleration (crashing) will eat away all of this amount, or else you may be penalized for Liquidated damage if a project is delayed.

 You need to understand Change Management to deal with all this stuff.